Kelsey Krus

 Research summary

-My current research focuses on the effects of STMN2 depletion on the nervous system.
-STMN2 mRNA is regulated by the Amyotrophic Lateral Sclerosis associated protein, TDP-43, and is depleted in patient spinal cords.
-Furthermore, our lab has shown that STMN2 acts as an axon protective factor delaying axon degeneration after injury.
+My research focuses on the effects of STMN2 depletion on the nervous system.
+STMN2 mRNA is regulated by the Amyotrophic Lateral Sclerosis associated protein, TDP-43, and is depleted in ALS patient spinal cords.
+Furthermore, our lab has shown that STMN2 acts as an axon protective factor delaying axon degeneration after injury and maintains the neuromuscular junction (NMJ) in Drosophila.
 Most studies thus far have been conducted in cultured neurons or postmortem patient samples.
-To better understand the effects of STMN2 depletion on the nervous system in vivo, we have created a STMN2 knockout mouse.
-We will study the effects on function through behavioral assays and structure through anatomical analysis.
-Additionally, we will use this mouse model and primary cultured neurons to study the downstream mechanism of STMN2 loss on axon degeneration pathways.
+To better understand the effects of STMN2 depletion on the nervous system in vivo, we created a STMN2 knockout mouse.
+We determined that STMN2 depletion results in severe neuromuscular junction pathology and denervation.
+Moreover, this denervation specifically affects distal, fast-fatiguable motor units, replicating common ALS pathology.
+We determined that even partial STMN2 reduction leads to a progressive, late onset, motor neuropathy with distal NMJ denervation.
+Through these studies, we determined that TDP-43 mediated STMN2 depletion likely causes some aspects of ALS pathology.

 Graduate publications